-The Vegan Summer Festival Berlin – by vegans, for vegans, vegetarians and anyone, who wants to become veggie!
+The Vegan Summer Festival Berlin – by vegans, for vegans, vegetarians and anyone who wants to go veggie!

 Whether it’s meat, fish, milk or eggs – the consumption of animal products causes suffering.
 Whether it’s at the slaughterhouse or in the stables – everywhere where animal products are produced, sentient beings suffer and die as a result.
 This occurs worldwide on an unimaginably large scale.
 Does it have to be this way?
 No – those who choose to become vegan or vegetarian are already making an active contribution to animal welfare and, at the same time, are doing something for the environment and for their health.

 Gone are the days when vegetarians could only order salads in restaurants and were pitied by their peers.
 The range of vegan (and thus free from animal suffering) products is varied and diverse and is growing everyday – exactly just as the number of people is growing who, out of love for animals, the environment or their own health, are choosing to completely or at least partly abstain from animal products.
 At this point it should be said that “abstinence” is the wrong word here – since nobody really needs to “abstain” today.
 Quite to the contrary, a vegan-vegetarian lifestyle actually allows you to gain an improved quality of life and increased vitality.